Visit to the People's Republic of China by Prime Minister Junichiro Koizumi

-On 8 October, Prime Minister Junichiro Koizumi, on his visit to China, held a roughly one and a half hour meeting and working lunch from 14:00-15:30 Japan time with Premier Zhu Rongji.
+On 8 October, Prime Minister Junichiro Koizumi, on his visit to China, held a roughly one-hour meeting from 16:00-17:00 Japan time with President Jiang Zemin.
 Others in attendance included, from the Chinese side, Minister of Foreign Affairs Tang Jiaxuan; Vice Minister of Foreign Affairs Wang Yi; and from the Japanese side, Deputy Chief Cabinet Secretary Shinzo Abe.

 The following is an overview of the meeting.

 (1) Prime Minister Koizumi remarked that this was his third visit to China and he was pleased that he was able to meet President Jiang today despite being quite busy with the issues related to terrorism and preparations for the Shanghai Meeting of the Asia-Pacific Economic Cooperation (APEC) meetings in Shanghai.
 He said that he was interested in history and had wanted to visit the Marco Polo Bridge, where he felt the misery of war and the pain of the Chinese people and he saw the exhibits in the Memorial Museum of Chinese People's Anti-Japanese War with feelings of heartfelt apology and mourning.
 He further said that he thought that Japan must, standing on the remorse for the past, learn a lesson from it and that it must never again fight a war.
 Moreover, he remarked that he believed that Japan started the war because it was isolated from the international community.